DouglasTitze/EyeTrackingDemo/README.md

 **Important Information**

-- The logic which executes each section above is implemented by "**_EyeRaycast.cs_**"
+- The logic which executes each method above is implemented by "**_EyeRaycast.cs_**"

 ---

-### BaseEyeInteractable - Base interactable that implements simple interactions given raycast hit info
+### LogEyeInteractable - Simple interactable that logs when each method is executed

 **Methods**